jordanmasterson23/MagicMirror-Pygame/README.md

 SETUP:
 1. Install pygame, pillow and newsapi-python modules.
-2. Set the WIDTH and HEIGHT variables to your screens resolution
+2. Set the WIDTH and HEIGHT variables to your screens resolution (1080w X 1920h is what this is designed for).
+Ensure your display is set to Portrait mode (Hotdog style!).
 3. Get Weather API Key from - https://home.openweathermap.org
     - Sign up for free account
     - Paste the API Key over the 'paste-key-here' in the WEATHER_KEY variable